falibabaei/phyto-plankton-classification/README.md

 * a `zip` argument with an URL pointing to zipped folder with images.

-* a `file_location` argument with the local location of the folder with images you want predicted

 ## Extra information
 ### Predict through OSCAR: